1 Part Course |

 • Critical success factors for generative AI in banking and finance

-• Final activity: Each participant to work with ChatGPT to explore a future vision scenario in their area of work (e.g., wealth management, risk, compliance, markets) to enhance their uptake of generative AI
+• Final activity: Each participant will work with ChatGPT to explore a future vision scenario in their area of work (e.g., wealth management, risk, compliance, markets) to enhance their uptake of generative AI

 Requirements